-Wegmans is a regional supermarket chain with 106 stores: 48 in New York, 18 in Pennsylvania, nine in New Jersey, 13 in Virginia, eight in Maryland, six in Massachusetts and four in North Carolina, one in Washington, D.C., and one in Delaware.
+Wegmans is a regional supermarket chain with 110 stores: 48 in New York, 18 in Pennsylvania, nine in New Jersey, 15 in Virginia, eight in Maryland, six in Massachusetts, four in North Carolina, one in Washington, D.C., and one in Delaware.
 It is one of the largest private companies in the U.S.:

 Wegmans is a family company, founded in 1916, headquartered in Rochester, N.Y.
 Danny Wegman is chairman; Colleen Wegman, his daughter, is president and CEO.
-Danny’s daughter Nicole Wegman is senior vice president of Wegmans Brand.
+Danny’s daughter Nicole Wegman is president of Wegmans Brand.
 Robert Wegman, Danny’s father, was chairman until his death in April 2006.

 Brothers Walter and John Wegman (Robert Wegman’s father and uncle) learned the food business by working in their parents’ store in Rochester.
 John peddled fresh produce from a pushcart, and in 1916, he opened the Rochester Fruit & Vegetable Company, which marked the beginning of Wegmans Food Markets.
 Walter joined him a year later.
 Robert Wegman assumed leadership of the company in 1950, guiding it until his death in 2006.